chrmorandi/yii2-jasper/README.md

 ###Why?

-Did you ever had to create a good looking Invoice with a lot of fields for your great web app?
+**JasperReports** is the best open source solution for reporting.

-I had to, and the solutions out there were not perfect.
-Generating *HTML* + *CSS* to make a *PDF*?
-WTF?
-That doesn't make any sense! :)
+Generating HTML + CSS to make a PDF.
+Never think about it, that doesn't make any sense! :p

-Then I found **JasperReports** the best open source solution for reporting.

 ###What can I do with this?